 - Decrease in appetite & weight loss

 - Tapeworm segments clinging on their hindquarters

 Once you notice these indications, take your dog to the vet immediately.
 Although worms in dogs are treatable, they can be fatal if left unchecked, especially for newborn pups.

 This is by far the most serious dog worm infestation out there.
 Mosquitoes transmit these worms, making the infection impossible to avoid.

-While heartworms have been reported in all 50 states, they are most common in places like:
+While heartworms have been reported in all 50 states, including the following areas: